 For the Salad:

-- 4 romaine hearts chopped
+- 4 cups baby spinach or romaine hearts, chopped

 - 1 cup red cabbage thinly sliced